Skip to main content

 Public ClientCheckCheck

-1. Leave the remaining fields with their default values (including leaving Client Secret value blank).
+1. Leave the remaining fields with their default values (including leaving Client Secret blank).

 2. COPY the Client ID value to use later during Oleria integration.

-3. From OAuth JWT - New Record page, add useraccount to the **Auth Scope **for the JWT application.
+3. Add useraccount to the Auth Scope for the JWT application:

-1. From the Auth Scope section, double-click on Insert a new row… link
+1. From the Auth Scope section, double-click Insert a new row…

-2. In the newly appeared textbox, search for useraccount, select one of the results from the dropdown menu, and then click on the green check icon.
+2. In the textbox, search for useraccount, select a result from the dropdown, and select the green check icon.

-2c: Map Oleria’s public key to the new OAuth JWT Application
+Map Oleria's public key to the OAuth JWT Application

-1. From Application Registries page, find and view the OAuth JWT application you created. (it may be called Oleria ServiceNow Incident Creation JWT OAuth - tenantName).1.
-To navigate to Application Registry page, from the All menu, navigate to Application Registry page under System OAuth section.
+1. From Application Registries, find and view the OAuth JWT application you created (e.g., Oleria ServiceNow Incident Creation JWT OAuth - tenantName).

-2. From the OAuth JWT Application page, scroll to the bottom of the page to the Jwt Verifier Maps tab.
+2. From the OAuth JWT Application page, scroll to the bottom to the Jwt Verifier Maps tab.

 FieldValueExample